How to build and scale a successful B2B marketplace

 A business-to-business (B2B) marketplace facilitates transactions between businesses.
-B2B marketplaces can operate in
+B2B marketplaces can operate in:

 Generally, B2B marketplaces fall into two main categories: vertical and horizontal.

 Horizontal marketplaces offer diverse categories.
-An example is Amazon Business, a B2B eCommerce marketplace.
+An example is Amazon Business, a B2B e-commerce marketplace.

 In contrast to peer-to-peer (P2P) and business-to-consumer (B2C) platforms, B2B marketplaces streamline very complex and large-scale business transactions.
 They accommodate bulk purchases and support intricate internal procurement procedures.